awsdocs/amazon-rds-user-guide/doc_source/USER_UpgradeDBInstance.PostgreSQL.md

 + A PostgreSQL upgrade doesn't upgrade any PostgreSQL extensions\.
 To upgrade extensions, see [Upgrading PostgreSQL extensions](#USER_UpgradeDBInstance.PostgreSQL.ExtensionUpgrades)\.
 + Optionally, use Amazon RDS to view two logs that the pg\_upgrade utility produces\.
 These are `pg_upgrade_internal.log` and `pg_upgrade_server.log`\.
 Amazon RDS appends a timestamp to the file name for these logs\.
 You can view these logs as you can any other log\.
 For more information, see [Accessing Amazon RDS database log files](USER_LogAccess.md)\.

   You can also upload the upgrade logs to Amazon CloudWatch Logs\.
-For more information, see [Publishing PostgreSQL logs to CloudWatch Logs](USER_LogAccess.Concepts.PostgreSQL.md#USER_LogAccess.Concepts.PostgreSQL.PublishtoCloudWatchLogs)\.
+For more information, see [Publishing PostgreSQL logs to Amazon CloudWatch Logs](USER_LogAccess.Concepts.PostgreSQL.md#USER_LogAccess.Concepts.PostgreSQL.PublishtoCloudWatchLogs)\.
 + To verify that everything works as expected, test your application on the upgraded database with a similar workload\.
 After the upgrade is verified, you can delete this test instance\.

 ## Automatic minor version upgrades for PostgreSQL<a name="USER_UpgradeDBInstance.PostgreSQL.Minor"></a>